celticviking/celticviking.github.io/_posts/2021-03-21-first-post.md

 It can take me a decent chunk of time staring at the page, adjusting my playlist, starting to write, deleting what I wrote, starting to write again, looking back at some other words I've written, etc. before I find a flow.

 I've found in recent years that if I start writing - often a *totally different* piece than the story I'm working on, and do that for half an hour, I'm able to get in the zone.
-When that happens, I conclude at a natural place and switch to the main piece I set out to write initially. more often than not, I'm able to continue my stride and hit my targets, whether they be word-count, scene completion, or something else.
+When that happens, I conclude at a natural place and switch to the main piece I set out to write initially.
+More often than not, I'm able to continue my stride and hit my targets, whether they be word-count, scene completion, or something else.

 In the past I observed progress to be random day to day.
 Some days I'd write 500 words I was happy with, while others I'd exceed 3,500.